 Packet-in: Transfer the control of a packet to the controller.
-For all packets that do not have a matching flow entry, a packet-in event may be sent to the controller, depending on the table configuration (see 5.1).
-For all packets forwarded to the CONTROLLER reserved port, a packet-in event is always sent to controllers (see 5.9).
+For all packets forwarded to the CONTROLLER reserved port using a flow entry or the table-miss flow entry, a packet-in event is always sent to controllers (see 5.12).
+Other processing, such as TTL checking, may also send packets to the controller using packet-in events.

-If the packet-in event is configured to buffer packets and the switch has sufficient memory to buffer them, the packet-in events contain some fraction of the packet header and a buffer ID to be used by a controller when it is ready for the switch to forward the packet.
+Packet-in events can be configured to buffer packets.
+For packet-in generated by an output action in a flow entries or group bucket, it can be specified individually in the output action itself (see A.2.5), for other packet-in it can be configured in the switch configuration (see A.3.2).
+If the packet-in event is configured to buffer packets and the switch has sufficient memory to buffer them, the packet-in events contain only some fraction of the packet header and a buffer ID to be used by a controller when it is ready for the switch to forward the packet.
 Switches that do not support internal buffering, are configured to not buffer packets for the packet-in event, or have run out of internal buffering, must send the full packet to controllers as part of the event.
 Buffered packets will usually be processed via a Packet-out message from a controller, or automatically expired after some time.

 If the packet is buffered, the number of bytes of the original packet to include in the packet-in can be configured.
-By default, it is 128 bytes, for table miss it can be configured in the switch configuration (see A.3.2), for packet forwarded to the controller it can be configured in the output action (see A.2.5).
+By default, it is 128 bytes.
+For packet-in generated by an output action in a flow entries or group bucket, it can be specified individually in the output action itself (see A.2.5), for other packet-in it can be configured in the switch configuration (see A.3.2).

 Flow-Removed: Inform the controller about the removal of a flow entry from a flow table.
-Flow-Removed messages are only sent for flow with the OFPFF_SEND_FLOW_REM flag set.
-They are generated as the result of a controller flow delete requests or the switch flow expiry process when one of the flow timeout is exceeded (see 6.8).
+Flow-Removed messages are only sent for flow entries with the OFPFF_SEND_FLOW_REM flag set.
+They are generated as the result of a controller flow delete requests or the switch flow expiry process when one of the flow timeout is exceeded (see 5.5).